 Google might remove certain personal information that creates significant risks of identity theft, financial fraud, or other specific harms, which include, but aren't limited to, doxxing content, explicit personal images, and involuntary fake pornography.
 Learn how to remove your personal information from Google.

-We take action against spam, which is content that shows behavior designed to deceive users or manipulate our search systems.
+Google Search detects spam through automated systems.
+Google takes action against spam, which is content that shows behavior designed to deceive users or manipulate our search systems.
+We issue a manual action against a site after Google human reviewers determine that its pages are engaged in spam as described in Google's Search Essentials.
 Learn more about our spam policies for Google web search.

 We remove content or features from our Search results for legal reasons.
 For example, we remove content if we receive valid notification under the US Digital Millennium Copyright Act (DMCA).
 We also remove content from local versions of Google, consistent with local law, when we're notified that content is an issue.
 For example, we remove content that illegally glorifies the Nazi party from our German service, or that unlawfully insults religion from our Indian service.
 We delist pages on name queries, based on data-protection requests, under what’s commonly known as the “Right to be Forgotten” in the EU.
 We scrutinize these requests to ensure that they're well-founded, and we frequently refuse to remove content when there's no clear basis in law.